 Ms. December has been dancing at Expressive Dance Academy since she was 6 years old and has been sharing her love of dance through teaching since she was 16!
 Ms. December was part of EDA’s first competition team.
 December’s favorite style of dance is musical theatre, winning A Platinum for her solo "Let's Be Bad" and the Broadway Bound Special Award.
 Her favorite classes to teach are technique and performance expressions!
 Dance has opened many opportunities for Ms. December including joining her high school dance team, performing and choreographing for school musicals, and teaching her sorority, ∑∑∑ lip sync and dance competition routines at USI!
 Ms. December is currently studying Social Work and Psychology at USI and wants to get her Masters of Social Work one day as well!
 “To dance without music, is to dance to the beat of your soul.”

-Ms. Aubrey has shared her passion for dance for 6 years at EDA.
+Ms. Aubrey has shared her passion for dance at EDA since 2013.
 She started dancing at age 3, and has been dancing ever since.
 Her favorite types of dance are jazz and hip hop, however she also has experience in tap, ballet, and lyrical.
 Aubrey graduated from the University of Evansville with a bachelors degree in Exercise Science and an associates degree in Physical Therapy Assistance.
 Aside from teaching at the studio, Aubrey is working as a pediatric and orthopedic physical therapist assistant.
 All in all, Aubrey loves teaching dance and believes it can have an impact on anyone’s life just like it did for her.